Some people don't believe in miracles because they never needed one.

 For Women Banking on a Bright Financial Future

 We tell women how to dress for an interview and tips on what to say, but how to stay financially viable is not always common knowledge.
 Knowing how to get a job is just the beginning.
-And having a job is just one part of your financial plan. …
+And having a job is just one part of your financial plan.
+You have the job, now what?
+What you do with your money while you are working has everything to do with how bright your future will be.
+Life also has its unexpected interruptions, and we aren’t always prepared for them.
+Smart women are learning how to budget, project their needs, fund goals, pay debts, and save for retirement.
+Unfortunately, I didn’t practice all of those safeguards. …

 From the online response to her song, I am not alone.